 3. New Zealand

 New Zealand, the peaceful and picturesque nation in the Pacific Ocean appears to host citizens with a kind and beautiful heart too.
-As per the World Giving Index, the country ranks third in the world in terms of generosity of its people.
 270 million working hours in the country is contributed by volunteering Kiwis. $2.788 billion were donated by Kiwis in 2014 for charity purposes of which 55% involves personal donations and 42% involved donations to charities and non-profits.
-In 2015, the percentage of population of New Zealand who donated for charity increased by 11%.

 It is estimated that about 60,000 charities and non-profits are registered in Australia.
 Around 66% of Aussies donate some amount of money to charities.
 Among the Australian states, Western Australia appears to be most generous with 71% of the population of state donating towards charity.
 Volunteering for good causes is also highly popular among Aussies with 40% of the population participating in volunteer activities.
 During the Queensland floods of 2010, 67,000 citizens of the nation volunteered to help the victims of flood within only a span of 72 hours from the onset of the disaster.